top of page

 Consulting Program Director

-Directed the revitalization of a stalled NIH-funded initiative for climate resilience and epidemiological risk in historically marginalized communities.
+Revitalized a stalled NIH-funded initiative for climate resilience and epidemiological risk in historically marginalized communities.

 Restructured five internal teams, accelerated deliverables by 40%, and helped unlock $15M in new program funding.